ManiKumarBasnet/LoRaWAN_END-Device_SetUP/README.md

 - **Server Issues:** Verify server configuration, check logs for error messages, and ensure the server is receiving data from the gateway.
 - **End Device Issues:** Double-check end device settings, verify wiring, and review the code for any programming errors.

-## Contributing

-If you'd like to contribute to this project, feel free to submit pull requests or raise issues in the GitHub repository.

----

-Feel free to customize this README template according to your project's specific details.
-Providing clear and concise instructions will help others understand and use your LoRaWAN end device configuration with gateway and server effectively.
-Good luck with your project!